 At Studio Joy, Amanda now has the freedom to work large.
 She also utilizes the studio space by teaching encaustic workshops and inviting guest artists to instruct at her studio location.

 Without formal education in art, Amanda’s artistic training has been intentional; finding artists whose work compels her and then studying under them through workshops and personal instruction.
 She also regularly meets and works with other artists to propel process, ideas, and larger artistic vision.
 She is a member of the Kansas City Artists Coalition, the International Encaustic Artists, and Origami USA.
 In the past 10 years, Amanda’s paintings are regularly shown both in solo and group exhibits.
 She has a large-scale (12×6′) commissioned encaustic painting in the University of Kansas Medical Hospital.
 She is also published in Encaustic Revelation by Patricia Baldwin Seggebruch, North Light Books, and was the 2014 Jan-Feb Featured Artist for Enkaustikos.

 Outside of art, Amanda spends her time reading, writing, and discussing philosophy.
-Amanda also continues to use her business degree to run the studio, her travel company, and video production business.
+Amanda also continues to use her business degree to run the studio and video production business.
 She enjoys the challenge of balancing the two very different parts of her life, art and business and finds that she pulls skills from each area to strengthen the other.